An illustration with social media icons.

 Adding a personal touch can do more than just catch someone’s interest.
 When properly executed, it can seal the deal and convince a recruit that you are the organization to work for.

-By and large, the best feature about SeekOut is its ability to uncover candidates that you would never be able to find on LinkedIn.
-Not everyone, after all, maintains a LinkedIn presence.
-Some of the most talented technical workers in the industry are hiding in the shadows—out of reach from recruiters relying on surface level recruiting solutions.
+1. You’ll uncover hard-to-find candidates that you might never see on LinkedIn.
+Folks like nurses and some of the most talented technical workers in the industry are hiding in the shadows—out of reach from recruiters relying on surface-level recruiting solutions.
+SeekOut pulls candidate information from multiple sources, and displays all of their credentials in a highly detailed profile.

 You may also like